FY 2016

 Marutoku

-The purpose of this program is for high school students in Kyoto Prefecture to interact with faculty, students, and members of society from member universities, to learn about what they have learned at the university, to stimulate their motivation to go on to higher education, and to help them design their own future.
+The program aims to enable high school students in Kyoto Prefecture to interact with faculty, students, and working adults from member universities, thereby stimulating their desire to continue their education and helping them plan their future.

 Kyoto Katariba